Llama-Studios/llama-studios.github.io/licensing.md

 nav_order: 3
 ---
 # License
 All Llama Studios addons are protected by the following policies, which you agree to by downloading.
+Any violations of these policies will be handled [accordingly](#violations).

 ## Questions
 If you have any questions about this license, [contact me with this form](https://docs.google.com/forms/d/e/1FAIpQLSeKr_PbqUBF1kBB8lWgr_bC1CY1TPUCAHrPu0u4AxsGWloGvQ/viewform).